-With Celestyal Cruises Port, Service Charges & Gratuities are all included.
+With Celestyal Cruises Port, Service Charges & Gratuities are all included in the cruise fare.

-Costa calculates its auto-gratuities based on the length of your voyage, the destination, and your ship, but you can expect a charge of between $10.00 and $17.50 per person, per day.
+Costa calculates its auto-gratuities based on the length of your voyage, the destination, and the ship, but you can expect a charge of Euro 11.00 per person per day.
 Beverages attract a gratuity of 15%

 - Cruise & Maritime

 Cruise & Maritime automatically add gratuities to your onboard account.
 The rate is currently £7 per person per night (£6 per person for cruises longer than 16 nights).
 On the 600 guest ship Astor, there is a charge of $12 per person per night or $10 per person for cruises of more than 11 nights.
 There are no extra service charges.

 Gratuities are included in the cruise fare but expect an 18% service charge on spa treatments.